MODERN SLAVERY STATEMENT

 At Brompton, we believe that everyone, everywhere, has the right to a life free from slavery.
 But a statement alone won’t protect people, therefore we must take action.

-Brompton’s Ethical Code of Conduct sets out Brompton’s expectations for human rights and covers topics such as minimum wages, Health and Safety and the prevention of slavery and human trafficking.
-Our Code of Conduct is based on the fundamental conventions of the International Labour Organisation (ILO) and is applicable to all supply chain partners including agencies and contractors.
+Brompton’s Ethical Code of Conduct sets out Brompton’s expectations for human rights and covers topics such as minimum wages, health and safety, and the prevention of slavery and human trafficking.
+Our Ethical Code of Conduct is based on the fundamental conventions of the International Labour Organisation (ILO) and is applicable to all supply chain partners including agencies and contractors.

 Understanding risks and opportunities:

-In 2021 we developed Brompton’s Ethical Trade audit programme to assess Supplier’s performance against our Code of Conduct and used third party auditors to visit new suppliers.
+We continue to develop Brompton’s Ethical Trade audit programme to assess Supplier performance against our Code of Conduct and used third party auditors to visit new suppliers.
 Post audit reports and continuous improvement plans helped us make informed supplier selection decisions.
 To date, our identified risks have related to Health and Safety improvements and improving document control.